StoryMaps

 What are StoryMaps?

-DPhil student Courtney Stuart has developed interactive StoryMaps to distil and share our latest seascape science and its applications.
-Courtney uses ArcGIS StoryMaps to create these visual narratives which make storytelling engaging and informative, combining live maps, text, images and interactive elements.
+DPhil student Courtney Stuart has developed interactive ArcGIS StoryMaps to distil and share the latest seascape science and its real-world applications.
+StoryMaps are a powerful tool for creating visual narratives, combining live maps, text, images, and interactive elements to make storytelling both engaging and informative.

 Seascape Restoration in the Bassin d’Arcachon